d2l-ai/d2l-en/chapter_optimization/lr-scheduler.md

 ## Toy Problem

 We begin with a toy problem that is cheap enough to compute easily, yet sufficiently nontrivial to illustrate some of the key aspects.
-For that we pick a slightly modernized version of LeNet (`relu` instead of `sigmoid` activation, MaxPooling rather than AveragePooling), as applied to Fashion MNIST.
+For that we pick a slightly modernized version of LeNet (`relu` instead of `sigmoid` activation, MaxPooling rather than AveragePooling), as applied to Fashion-MNIST.
 Moreover, we hybridize the network for performance.
 Since most of the code is standard we just introduce the basics without further detailed discussion.
 See :numref:`chap_cnn` for a refresher as needed.

 ```{.python .input}
 %matplotlib inline